Chopin1983/Readme.md/README.md

 ## Mapa Polski

 ## - Terminy produktu (expiry date)
-It was created, because the company where I work in, give us reimbursement for things to wear and every thing has different "expiry date", and the reimbursement amount.
+It was created, because the company where I work in, give us reimbursement for things to wear, but every thing has different "expiry date", and the reimbursement amount.
 What does it mean?
 You can buy a t-shirt, but only one during the year, you can spend 100zł for it.